fis2021/Cooking-Recipes-Application/README.md

 This application aims to help users by giving them a list of recipes made by "Head Chefs".
 They can search in this list by introducing words contained in the recipes name.
-Any "Chef" (logged in user) can rate and add comments on recipes.
+Any "Chef" (logged in user) can rate recipes.

 ## Technologies Used
 - [Java 16](https://www.oracle.com/java/technologies/javase-downloads.html)